-So you’ve found and purchased a site and are ready to build your dream home – congratulations, the exciting part can now begin!
-But before you rush off and start selecting fittings and fixtures, it’s important to think seriously about how you are going to build it and be mindful of the fact that the method of how you decide to build your new home can have a significant impact on your finances, your stress levels and your end result.
+So you’ve found and purchased a site and are ready to build your dream home.
+Congratulations, the exciting part can now begin!
+But before you rush off and start selecting fittings and fixtures, it’s important to think seriously about how you are going to build and be mindful of the fact that the method of how you build your new home can have a significant impact on your finances, your stress levels and your end result.

 If building the traditional way, demolition would be one of the first tasks required.
 But building modular ensures the house can remain as is up to three weeks prior to the install.
-Thus there’s less time and money you have to spend renting another property while your house is being built.
-With Modscape the majority of our clients are out of a house 5-8 weeks total.
+Therefore, there’s less time and money you have to spend renting another property while your house is being built.
+With Modscape, the majority of our clients are out of a house for only five to eight weeks.

 2. Prepare and clear the site ready for the installation of the foundations

 Your site will need to be prepped and made ready for the new dwelling.
-Regardless of how you build, cutting and filling the site by the use of excavators and heavy machinery may be required.
+Regardless of how you build, cutting and filling the site means excavators and heavy machinery may be required.
 This could result in the need for retaining walls on your block.
-Large trees that may affect the building will also need to be removed.
+Any large trees that may affect the building will also need to be removed.

 Concrete slab foundations can take up to 28 days to construct the formwork, be poured, cured and reach design strength before placing significant loads.

-Our modular homes typically sit on SureFoot or screw pile footings which can be installed in 1-2 days.
+Our modular homes typically sit on footings which can be installed in one or two days.
 The most appropriate footing system and the pile depth is determined by your site’s soil type.

-Thanks to the strength of the steel frame modules, the amount of screw piles required is minimal, ensuring we leave a much lighter footprint on the land.
+Thanks to the strength of the steel frame modules, the number of screw piles required is minimal, ensuring we leave a much lighter footprint on the land.